 I really should use a more solid, lower RPM drill with the mortiser.
-So I went shopping for something more suitable, preferably in the $50 price range, as opposed to $20 price range.
+So I went shopping for something more suitable, preferably around $50 instead of $20.
 It turns out, there are quite a lot of drills that are cylindrical on the front, have a nice hook on the back, and keyed chucks.
 Problem is, nearly every drill that has those properties is a hammer drill, with a chuck that moves back a little when you push on it, even with the hammer function turned off.

 There was one nice DeWalt drill that wasn't a hammer drill and would have been perfect, but that drill cost $150.
 At that price, it would make more sense to just buy a low end mortiser for about $200.
 Even if I could build a better mortiser than a low end mortiser, it would make more sense to start with the low end mortiser as raw material!

 So that really put me off building a mortiser.
 I'd end up spending about as much as it costs to buy a cheap one.
 Mortising (even on a proper hollow chisel mortiser) is slower than slot mortising.
 The resulting mortise is less accurate because of all the force involved, and there's the problem with having to make shorter tenons or clean up the bottom of it.
 So I conclude that it makes more sense to build a slot mortiser than a hollow chisel mortiser.
 By the time I'd have it done, the hollow chisel mortiser would be more work than the slot mortiser or the pantorouter